-We have audited the combined financial statements of Grupo Mateus (consisting of the companies listed in Note 1), which comprise the combined statements of financial position as at June 30, 2020, and the related combined statements of income, the comprehensive statements of income, the statement of changes in equity and statements of cash flows and added value for the period then ended, and notes to the financial statements, including significant accounting policies.
+We have audited the individual and consolidated financial statements of the company Grupo Mateus S.A. ("Company"), which comprise the statement of financial position as at June 30, 2020 and the related statements of income, the comprehensive statements of income, the statement of changes in shareholders' equity and statements of cash flows for the period then ended, and notes to the financial statements, including significant accounting policies.

-In our opinion, the aforementioned combined financial statements present fairly, in all material respects, the combined financial and equity position of Grupo Mateus as of June 30, 2020, the combined performance of its operations and respective combined cash flows for the period then ended, in conformity with the accounting practices adopted in Brazil and technical pronouncement NBC TG 44 - Combined Statements.
+In our opinion, the aforementioned individual and consolidated financial statements present fairly, in all material respects, the individual and consolidated financial position of Grupo Mateus S.A. as of June 30, 2020, and the individual and consolidated performance of its operations and individual and consolidated cash flows for the period then ended, in conformity with accounting practices adopted in Brazil and the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).